-“With tax reform both in the U.S. and Europe, there’s only going to be a few law firms able to deliver the capabilities that multinational corporations are going to be needing around the world,” Lebowitz said, naming Baker & McKenzie and DLA Piper in addition to Mayer Brown.
+“With tax reform both in the U.S. and Europe, there’s only going to be a few law firms able to deliver the capabilities that multinational corporations are going to be needing around the world,” Lebovitz said, naming Baker & McKenzie and DLA Piper in addition to Mayer Brown.

 “They have a phenomenal tax controversy practice,” he said of Mayer Brown, adding that part of the firm’s appeal came from the prospect of building the tax transactions practice in California as a complement.

 “I was looking for a place where there was a solid fit with my client base and where I saw the opportunity to grow and add value,” he added.